prachisarode95/FME-Spatial-ETL-Mini-Projects/FME_Form_Advanced/FME_Form_Advanced.md

 Welcome to my hands-on journey through the [FME Form Advanced](https://academy.safe.com/path/fme-form-advanced) training by Safe Software.
 This course builds on core FME skills and introduces advanced techniques like workspace parameterization, schema evolution, modular design, and dynamic data handling.

-This repository contains structured, real-world-inspired **mini-projects** developed from course modules to demonstrate my practical expertise with FME Form at an intermediate to advanced level.
+This repository contains structured, real-world-inspired projects developed from course modules to demonstrate my practical expertise with FME Form at an intermediate to advanced level.

 ---